zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

   - `model/ModelVersions/value/<vid>/<pid>`
 - Who can send:
   - Vendor with same vid who created the Model
+  - VendorAdmin account (can add a model version for any vid/pid)
 - CLI command minimal:

 ```bash